 There are many qualified presentation skills consultants.
 Some come from a theatre or music performance background, which makes them a great match for speakers working on formal speaking performances, such as TED Talks or motivational speeches.
 Other presentation skills consultants come from a speechwriting background, which makes them well suited to speakers who want a ghostwriter or advisor for a scripted speech, like a commencement address.
 Some come from the world of TV or radio and excel with media training.
 Still yet, other presentation skills consultants are trained in a specific field, like law, and help practitioners improve field-specific presentations, such as courtroom advocacy.

-Christine’s background makes her a great fit for professionals who need real-world strategies for various types of workplace presentations – such as meetings, briefings, pitches, training programs, conference speeches, and personal introductions, as well as speakers who need strategies to overcome anxiety associated with public speaking.
+Christine’s background makes her process a great fit for professionals who need real-world strategies for various types of workplace presentations – such as meetings, briefings, pitches, training programs, conference speeches, and personal introductions, as well as speakers who need strategies to overcome anxiety associated with public speaking.
 There two elements of her background that make her a good fit for these presenters: First, she participated in a form of debate where participants only had 15 minutes to prepare a case after the topic was announced.
 As a result, she is versed in the practicalities of preparing a polished presentation on a short timeline.
 The strategies and methodology she has developed and has trained her coaches to utilize are geared toward busy professionals who don’t always have the luxury to script or memorize their remarks, but need a well-structured and dynamically delivered presentation every time.
 Second, she understands what it’s like to fear public speaking.
 She has not always felt comfortable speaking to a group, let alone on a stage.
 Spoken with Authority techniques for channeling nervous energy into enthusiasm during presentations are ones that she has used and perfected since she was a college debater – and ones that have helped calm thousands of speakers who have worked with Spoken with Authority.